-Based on a set of learnt behaviours and following a specific pecking order, Great Black Back Gulls, Hearing Gulls, Rooks and Feral Pigeons had developed strategies for breaking into the boxes by using their beaks to remove and consume left-over contents.
+Based on a set of learnt behaviours and following a specific pecking order, Lesser Black Back Gulls, Hearing Gulls, Carrion Crows, Feral Pigeons and Pied Wagtails had developed strategies for breaking into the boxes by using their beaks to remove and consume left-over contents.

 The pecked boxes were gathered from the area, with specimens undergoing a delicate cleaning process before being re-presented in the form of Photograms as a response to the social landscape in which humans and animals co-exist.

 The Photograms record and describe through a somewhat detached and emotionless pursuit, underpinned with a technical attentiveness and referencing early forms of flora and fauna representation.

 The 1:1 scale photographic images contain many elements and objective attributes that could be characteristically deemed topographic; presented as a series, they form a study and survey of objects, revealing types that can be looked at collectively to reveal similarities and differences.

 Via the photographic technique deployed, the clinical and stark imagery, devoid of surface texture - aside from the graphically reproduced peck marks - allude to a forensic approach and examination of evidence with distinct archaeological presentations of specimens.